-- The budget of the law library should be adequate to ensure a complete up-to-date collection, including print, non-print and electronic resources with provision for new acquisitions and sufficient qualified staff to maintain an acceptable level of library services described in the standards that follow.
+- The budget of the law library should be adequate to ensure a complete, up-to-date collection, including print, non-print, and electronic resources, new acquisitions, and sufficient qualified staff to maintain an acceptable level of library services described in these standards.

-- Personnel, including salaries, fringe benefits, recruitment and training;
+- Personnel, including salaries, benefits, recruitment, and training;

-- Collection, including print, non-print and online services, with upkeep and subscriptions;
+- Collection, including print, non-print and electronic resources, with upkeep and subscriptions;

 - Resource sharing, including online bibliographic utilities and other library networks;

 - Physical facility and maintenance;

 - Appropriate and meaningful professional development which may include webinars, memberships, meetings, workshops, and, when possible, professional association annual educational events;

 - Resources that support access to justice initiatives; and